ocadotechnology/codeforlife-template-backend/docs/frontend/CODING-CONVENTION.md

 ### /pages

 `pages` contains the web pages that we will route to in our app.
 Routing rules are defined for these pages in `app/router.ts`.
+Pages should be a composition of features.

 ### index